 Many people think why take a baby to Disneyland?
 It’s not possible!
 You won’t have fun.
 I say hush to the

 naysayers.
-When you are prepared, it’s an awesome experience to have with your little ones!
-One YOU will cherish forever!
+When you are prepared, it’s an awesome experience to have with you & your little one!
 I’ve listed below our families two day itinerary, as well as tips & must-haves for a successful trip at the happiest place on earth!

 Next, I think having a schedule always works best with kids.
 Holler if ya hear me, mamas?
 Especially, at a place like Disneyland it’s nice to have a game plan prior to entering the park.
-Our first trip with kids we had two under two and opted to stay walking distance to the park which I loved!
-Super convenient, plus the hotel served breakfast and offered a shuttle to the parks.
+Our first trip with kids we had two under two and opted to stay walking distance to the park, which I loved!
+It was super convenient, plus the hotel served breakfast and offered a shuttle to the parks.
 Below is a map to give you an idea of what is all near by.
 Stay tuned for a post on accommodation details!

-Listed below is an itinerary I made for our families two days at the parks.
+Listed below is an itinerary I made for our family’s two days at the parks.
 We did both California Adventure & Disneyland.
-All of the attractions listed below our whole family was able to ride/enjoy, with the exception of only 2 or 3 rides.
+All of the attractions listed below, our whole family was able to ride/enjoy, with the exception of only 2 or 3 rides.

-*NOTE- Naps are not in the itinerary, as my kids napped on the fly in the stroller throughout the day.
+*NOTE- Naps are not in the itinerary, as my kids napped sporadically in their stroller throughout the day.

 7:00 am Breakfast at hotel